DataBiosphere/toil/docs/running.rst

 -----------
 The fastest way to get started runnning Toil in a cloud environment is using Toil's autoscaling capabilities to handle node provisioning for us.
-Currently, autoscaling is only supported on the AWS cloud platform with two choices of provisioners: CGCloud and Toil's own Docker based provisioner.
+Currently, autoscaling is only supported on the AWS cloud platform with two choices of provisioners: Toil's own Docker based provisioner and CGCloud.

 The AWS provisioner is included in Toil alongside the [aws] extra and allows us to spin up a cluster without any external dependencies using the Toil Appliance docker image.
 To get started, we choose which version of the appliance to run from CGL's